MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 ### Human drivers of design ###

 We also cannot forget than people make software.

+#### Humans like challenges ####

 Part of the satisfaction of creating software is the sense of satisfaction one gets from doing a good piece of design.

 As software engineers, we like the challenge of taming software - of finding better design.

+#### Helping the next generation ####

+As humans, we generally have a desire to help the next generation.
+We might have a section of code that does not require immediate design improvements, but as a sense of compassion for the next developer working on the system, we will work on improving the design.